saltstack-formulas/logrotate-formula/README.rst

 Install and configure logrotate on a machine.

 The config files are per OS.
-At the moment only Debian, RedHat and Archlinux supported with this formula
+At the moment only Debian, RedHat, Archlinux and FreeBSD supported with this formula

 .. note::
     See the full `Salt Formulas installation and usage instructions